diviyeshpatel/diviyeshpatel.github.io/blog/blog.markdown

 permalink: /blog/
 ---

-Blog to foster knowledge sharing on the open web and reflect my dedication to both web advancement and community contribution, all while steering digital landscape towards a future-proof and user-centric direction.

 <!--
 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)